kylevedder/TheLazarusProject/README.md

 # Layers

-Layers are referred to by their folder name, and a layer is installed by running the `install` script inside of it.
-Each of these scripts are self contained, and thus can be written in a variety of scripting languages.
+Layers are stored inside `layers/` and are referred to by their folder name.
+A layer is installed by running the `install` script immeditely inside of its containing folder.
+Each of these `install` scripts are self contained, and thus can be written in a variety of scripting languages.